Why Am I Prone to Ear Infections, and When Should I See a Healthcare Provider?

 • Children with cleft palates or adults with weakened immune systems, including those with diabetes or chronic skin conditions like psoriasis or eczema, are more at risk.

-Child looking apathetic, with a rejected bowl of food in the foreground
+Child sad because her ear hurts can't eat and rejects bowl of food in the foreground

 Symptoms of Ear Infections